SlimeVR/SlimeVR-Docs-Site/src/tools/lime-slimes.md

 ## Why choose L,i,me?
 - Unlike the standard set up that is limited to **2 IMUs** per tracker, each **L,i,me** tracker supports **4 IMUs** (without any software modification).
 Due to this you only need to make 3 L,i,me trackers instead of 6 typical slime trackers for a full 9 IMU setup.
-- Less parts required, making L,i,me the cheapest full 9 IMU setup (as well as 13 IMU setup with optional addon).
+- Less parts required, making L,i,me the cheapest full 9 IMU setup (as well as 11 or 13 IMU setup with an optional addon).
 - Aimed at providing the best stable tracking with comfort and full maneuverability due to being less bulky overall (less main trackers).
 - Only need to charge and maintain 3 trackers (4 if you include the optional addon).
 - Modular and customisable.
-- Ongoing support.
-- Future octoslime support (double battery life).
+- ~~Ongoing support.~~ I can provide any missing models no problem if you message me.
+However active development has now ended.
+I will be refreshing and improving upon  this eventually in the future under the minted name.
+However this build is still perfectly functional.
+You can check out my latest Non-variant release https://www.thingiverse.com/thing:5815469

 ## Doing more with less
 - Fewer trackers.